DataDog/documentation/content/en/getting_started/application/_index.md

     text: 'DRUIDS, the design system that powers Datadog'
 ---

-{{< learning-center-callout header="Try Foundations in the Learning Center" btn_title="Enroll Now" btn_url="https://learn.datadoghq.com/courses/datadog-foundation">}}
+{{< learning-center-callout header="Try Foundation in the Learning Center" btn_title="Enroll Now" btn_url="https://learn.datadoghq.com/courses/datadog-foundation">}}
   The Datadog Learning Center is full of hands-on courses to help you learn about this topic.
-Enroll today to learn more about Datadog Foundations.
+Enroll today to learn more about Datadog Foundation.
 {{< /learning-center-callout >}}

 ## Overview